 The breast cancer report was criticized for focusing only on three out of hundreds of known BRCA mutations.
 A negative test result for those two variants of MUTYH might not mean a negative test for all variants – of which there are over 100.

 There aren’t many genetic health risk reports directly available to consumers.
 One major concern is that people might interpret a heightened risk for a diagnosis.
-Another is that some companies’ genetic tests haven’t been scrutinized by the FDA.
+Another is that some companies’ genetic tests haven’t been FDA approved.

 23andMe is not one of those companies.

 “We believe it’s important that all consumer genetic health tests should be going through the FDA and subject to the same rigorous testing that 23andMe undergoes,” said Wojcicki when the company received approval for a DTC pharmacogenetics report.
 “It is concerning that the FDA is not requiring all direct-to-consumer genetic testing services to meet the high bar for analytical validity, accuracy or user comprehension, which 23andMe does.
 It’s confusing for consumers that this double standard exists.”

 For the MUTYH report, 23andMe will provide information about the purpose, use and limitations of the test.
 According to a statement, the concepts could be grasped by 90 percent of a demographically diverse population.

 While hereditary colorectal cancer accounts for only 5 percent of all colorectal cancers, a heightened risk might prompt a consumer to talk to their healthcare provider early.
 At-home test results from 23andMe should be corroborated by clinical testing and discussed with a medical professional.

 In addition to the inherited cancer and pharamacogenetics reports, 23andMe also offers genetic tests for blood, metabolic and neurodegenerative disorders.